Why Get A Mexican Residency Visa Sooner Than Later

 Residency Qualifications in 2023

-For temporary residency, you need a minimum monthly income of $3,300 USD or $52,000 USD in Savings/Investments.
+For temporary residency, you need a minimum monthly income of $2600 and up to $3500 USD or $43,000 and up to $55,000 USD in Savings/Investments.

 To make Mexican bureaucracy even more complicated, Mexican residency income requirements vary by consulate.
+Which is my I give you a range of income requirements.

 And because things are changing so quickly in Mexican immigration procedures (almost daily, it seems), it’s never been more important for you to apply for residency sooner rather than later.
-Just because you qualify in 2023 for Mexican residency doesn’t mean you’ll qualify in 2024.

 My advice: apply sooner rather than later.

 You are not required to live in Mexico to remain a resident.
-So even if you have plans to move to Mexico years in the future, I’d recommend securing your residency visa first.
+So, even if you have plans to move to Mexico years in the future, I’d recommend securing your residency visa first.

 And while it may seem very simple to qualify for residency, unfortunately, the process isn’t.
 Mexican bureaucracy can be complicated and very inconsistent.
 Because of this, we recommend hiring an immigration facilitator familiar with local customs, laws, and requirements.